Polygence blog > Research Opportunities and Ideas

 Application deadline: February 1st

 This program specializes in the psychology of addiction.
 And not only is this an immersive 10-week learning experience.
 It is also a paid summer full-time job.
-In this highly competitive program, participants will work side-by-side with some of the leading scientists in the world at the National Institute of Drug Abuse (NIDA), the primary source of scientific knowledge concerning addiction for nearly 60 years.
+In this highly competitive psychology program, participants will work side-by-side with some of the leading scientists in the world at the National Institute of Drug Abuse (NIDA), the primary source of scientific knowledge concerning addiction for nearly 60 years.
 Students from economically disadvantaged backgrounds are encouraged to apply.

 1. SHTEM: Summer Internships for High Schoolers